kellerd/FsLabTutorial/Demo.md

 - I was using stuff like
 - D3 drawing library, Angular, C# Web Api, Copying some code from a SPA course
 - Browser storage, local caching, Then NoSQL, Cloud providers
-- It was 2 years ago, in client javascript land, 2 years might as well be 2 eons ago
+- But that was 2 years ago, in javascript land, 2 years might as well be 2 eons ago
 - Now, back to my site.
 It's pretty bad on the surface.
  - Most of what I was trying to learn was in the backend.